Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 Not only is the statistic alarming, but it also underscores the exact reason why everyone needs life insurance coverage.

 A life insurance policy is a contract with an insurance company.
 The policy’s owner pays the company a regular payment, called the premium.
 In exchange, the company will provide a payment if the insured individual dies while the policy is still active.

 The payment goes to the person, people, or organization named as the recipient(s) in the contract.
 This payment, called a death benefit, is generally tax-free to the recipients, known as beneficiaries.

-People who buy life insurance generally do so to replace income that would be lost due to an unexpected death.
+People who buy life insurance generally do so to replace the income that would be lost due to unexpected death.
 It helps the survivors:

 - Pay bills.